 Stating the obvious here I know, but you should also make use of the resources on the NaNoWriMo website such as the pep talks they have, which are inspirational and motivational articles or letters written by established writers and published authors for NaNoWriMo participants.

 You will find some useful discussions and resources as well in the same forums we just mentioned above.

 There is also the NaNo Prep 101, which provides you with different resources and lists of tasks to do every week that prepares you for the competition in November.

-And these preparation tasks start in September and all the way to the last week of October!
-(Yea, a bit late to that party.
-But hey, better late than never, right?)
+And these preparation tasks start in September and all the way to the last week of October.

 D. Other resources

-These are resources that can help you with the writing itself like with the plotting and planning, etc.
+These are resources that can help you with the writing process itself, like with plotting and planning, etc.

 Another suggestion was following Story Genius by Lisa Cron to plotting and planning your project, suggested to me by Angelique Torres.
 This looks like a really useful book with highly favourable reviews, and it’s already on my to-read list now.
 Hopefully I will be able to get it within the next few days.